MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 When the scanner applies a label with protection, by default, only Office file types are protected.
 You can change this behavior so that additional file types are protected.
 However, when a label applies generic protection to documents, the file name extension changes to .pfile.
 In addition, the file becomes read-only until it is opened by an authorized user and saved in its native format.
 Text and images files can also change their file name extension and become read-only.

-For more information about the different levels of protection for different file types, and how add different file types to be protected  by editing the registry, see the [File types supported for protection](../rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection) section in the admin guide.
+To change this default behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
+For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.
+In this documentation for developers, generic protection is referred to as "PFile"

 ## When files are rescanned by the Azure Information Protection scanner